Nef cycles on some hyperkahler fourfolds: Preliminaries

 \X{\mathcal X} \Y{\mathcal Y}

-\begin{proposition} Let $f:\X\to T$ be a smooth family of projective varieties over a smooth variety $T$ and suppose that $\alpha\in H^{k,k}(\X,\ZZ)$ is a class such that $\alpha|_{\X_t}$ is effective on the very general fiber.
-Then $\alpha|_{\X_t}$ is effective for every $t\in T$. \end{proposition} \begin{proof}This follows essentially from the theory of relative Hilbert schemes.
-For a given point $t_0\in T$, we will show that effective algebraic cycles on nearby fibers extend to $\X_{t_0}$.

-Choose a differential trivialization of the family $\sigma:\X_U\simeq X_{t_0}\times U$ in a neighbourhood around $t_0\in T$.
-This induces a specialization map of cohomology groups which is compatible with the restriction mapping.
-There are at most countably many components $\rho_i:H_i\to T$ of the Hilbert scheme parameterizing subschemes supported in the fibers $\mathcal X_t$ of $f$.
-For a component $H_i$, let $\pi_i:\U_i\to H_i$ denote the universal family of $H_i$.
+\begin{proposition} Let $f:\X\to T$ be a smooth projective morphism over a smooth variety $T$ and suppose that $\alpha\in H^{k,k}(\X,\ZZ)$ is a class such that $\alpha|_{\X_t}$ is effective on the general fiber.
+Then $\alpha|_{\X_t}$ is effective for every $t\in T$. \end{proposition} \begin{proof}This follows basically from the theory of relative Hilbert schemes.
+The main point is that there are at most finitely many components $\rho_i:H_i\to T$ of the Hilbert scheme parameterizing cycles supported in the fibers of $f$ with cohomology class $\alpha$.
+For such a component $H_i$, let $\pi_i:\Z_i\to H_i$ denote the universal family of $H_i$.
 This fits into the diagram where $\pi_i$ is flat.
-Let $T'=\bigcup_i \rho_i(H_i)$, where the union is taken over all indices $i$ such that $\rho_i$ is not surjective.
-This is a countable union of proper closed subsets of $T$.
+Let $T'=\bigcup_i \rho_i(H_i)$, where the union is taken over all indices $i$ such that $\rho_i$ is not surjective. $T'$ is a proper closed subset of $T$.